itssamuelrowe/binarystars/content/introduction-to-object-oriented-programming/understanding-object-oriented-programming.md

  * State
  * Behaviour

-We will discuss each of them briefly in this lecture.
+We will discuss each of them briefly in this section.

 # Identity